 We recently bought some new Dutch ovens for our camping trips and they were begging to be used.
-And what was on our menu for Saturday night: Dutch oven chili with cornbread and Baked Apples.
+And what was on our menu for my night to cook: Dutch oven chili with cornbread and baked apples.
 Mmmmm… my mouth is still watering!

-Think of a Dutch oven as a small oven.
+- Simple: Think of a Dutch oven as a small oven.
 You can cook with it as you cook in a regular pot on your stove at home, or you can bake with it like you would in your oven at home.
-From pineapple upside down cake to a peach crisp, you can make almost anything in a Dutch oven.
+You can easily find all the ingredients at most grocery stores.

 Equipment needed

 The size of your oven will vary on need and use.
 Is it just for you and your family of four?
 Are you cooking for a crew?
-How many meals are you preparing?
 For my Dutch oven chili recipe, I was feeding 10 adults and 15 kids.
-I wish I had a 14-inch pot, but I only had 10-inchers.
+I wish I had a 14-inch pot, but I only had two 10-inchers.

 So, I made two batches of chili, one with ground beef and the other with ground turkey (for my friends who don’t eat red meat).
 I also made one spicier than the other, which was great for the adults and kept the kid-friendly chili mild.